okonomichiyaki/supercat/095-terminology.md

 contested card
 : court card with bot agents and rival agents, and more rival agents than bot agents

+critical
+: some Fates consider Event cards critical, and will apply a DRM during seize check

 double city
 : a second loyal city on planet that already has a loyal city